Frederick Savage - Architect

-Atlantean, as built, was well suited to its current us as a B&B. The layout of the house provides extensive public space for guests, both inside and outside.
+Atlantean, as built, was well suited to its current use as a bed & breakfast.
+The layout of the house provides extensive public space for guests, both inside and outside.
 The spacious drawing room provides plenty of room for numerous guests to gather, read by the fire or a enjoy a game of scrabble.
 Likewise there are many seating options outside, on the front porch and in the expansive garden.
 The comfortable breakfast room features tables for two each morning.

 There are eight guest rooms, one on the first floor, five on the second, and two spacious suites on the third floor.
 All rooms are two person occupancy only to assure a relaxing, adult getaway space.